2021 Australian Parliament House sexual misconduct allegations: Legal proceedings

 The matter was relisted for 20 February 2023, although a senior barrister soon after said it remained to be seen if the case is retried, given the extent of comments by politicians and media personalities now making Lehrmann virtually untriable.
 In December 2022 the case was dropped by Shane Drumgold, the Director of Public Prosecutions, stating it was "no longer in the public interest to pursue a prosecution" after receiving evidence "that the ongoing trauma associated with this prosecution presents a significant and unacceptable risk to the life of the complainant".
 On 3 December 2022 it emerged that police assessed the evidence as insufficient to prosecute, and "expressed a number of concerns about the case".
 The accused "consistently maintained his innocence and the case against him was not proven", with the Director of Public Prosecutions declaring that "this brings the prosecution to an end."
 However, the manner in which the case transpired was criticised.

 On 4 December 2022, it was reported that both Higgins and Lehrmann were considering compensation claims.
-Higgins reportedly, while in hospital receiving treatment and support since before the retrial was no longer pursued by the prosecution because of concerns over the effects of another trial on Higgins' mental health, intended to sue Reynolds, Cash and the Commonwealth for about A$3 million.
+Higgins reportedly intended to sue Reynolds, Cash and the Commonwealth for about A$3 million.
 On 13 December, Higgins and the Commonwealth reached agreement and Higgins was awarded an undisclosed sum in compensation.
 This was later disclosed as being $2.3M, and was negotiated in controversial circumstances with the Federal Attorney General specifically excluding Senators Reynolds and Cash and former staffer Fiona Brown from appearing or providing any evidence for the mediation.